jagrvargen/holberton-system_engineering-devops/0x06-regular_expressions/README.md

 6. 6-phone_number.rb - Match a ten digit regular phone number.

 7. 7-OMG_WHY_ARE_YOU_SHOUTING.rb - A regular expression which only matches capital letters.

+8. 100-textme.rb - Find the sender, receiver, and flag info from a TextMe logfile.